ninbura/pokemon-on-the-analogue-pocket/readme.md

     - pros
         - GBC RTC Core
             - time is tracked while you aren't playing the game
+            - time does not desync with the use of save states
         - GBA Core
             - sleep/save states are partially functional
         - both